developmentforpeople/dfp_external_storage/README.md

 - Same file upload (same file hash) will reuse existent S3 key and is not reuploaded.
 Same functionality as Frappe has with local files.
 - S3 bucket can not be deleted if has "File"s assigned / within it.
 - If bucket is not accesible file will be uploaded to local filesystem.
+- Streaming data to and from S3 without reading whole files into memory (thanks to [Khoran](https://github.com/khoran)
 - ... maybe I am forgetting something ;)